BLTGreen/Architecture-Repo/solutionsBuildingBlocks/tradeOffAnalysis/approachTradeOff.md

 # Final recommendation

 There is never a perfect solution, but from the final score and the above overview of strengths v weaknesses we can see that for our use case. **Hybrid** is the right approach.
-It'll enable the real time streaming required for the data team's use cases, logging, change data capture and alerting (i.e., detect and respond security) while allowing for batch processing where necessary.
+It'll enable the real time streaming required for the data team's use cases, logging, change data capture and alerting (i.e., detect and respond security) while allowing for batch processing to enable deeper insights.